-Around 50% of people with OSA also have hypertension.
+Around 50% of people with OSA also have high blood pressure (hypertension).
 Studies suggest that the likelihood of having high blood pressure corresponds to the severity of OSA.
 Additionally, people with untreated OSA are at a greater risk of developing hypertension, even if their blood pressure was normal before being diagnosed with OSA.

 How Sleep Apnea Causes High Blood Pressure

-While further research is needed to prove that OSA causes high blood pressure, experts suggest that there are several ways in which OSA may affect a person’s risk of developing high blood pressure.
+While further research is needed to determine if OSA causes high blood pressure, experts suggest that there are several ways in which OSA may affect a person’s risk of developing high blood pressure.

 OSA is characterized by fragmented sleep from recurrent brief arousals that reinitiate normal breathing.
 Repetitive partial or complete collapse of the upper airway, is also associated with a decrease in the amount of oxygen in the blood, changes in pressure within the chest, and increased activity in the central nervous system.